 Mr. Johnson purchased 119,494 shares of the Company's common stock through a restricted stock agreement dated January 28, 2005 for an aggregate purchase price of \$123,722.22.
 The restricted stock may be purchased by the Company (or our subsidiary) upon any termination of employment.
 Such stock is also subject to the stockholders agreement described under "Certain Relationships and Related Party Transactions."
-75% of the shares of restricted stock were vested as of September 30, 2008.
-The remaining one-quarter of the shares vested on October 1, 2008.
+All of the shares of restricted stock were vested as of September 30, 2009.

 Pursuant to the terms of his employment agreement Mr. Johnson received a grant of 100,000 stock options on May 15, 2008.
 The equity grant was made under the Plan.
-Pursuant to the Company's policy, the options were granted on May 15, 2008, the 15th of the first month following approval of the grant by the Compensation Committee and execution of the amended employment agreement, and the exercise price of the options is \$8.03 per share, which is the closing price on the NYSE on the grant date.
+Pursuant to the Company's policy, the options were granted on May 15, 2008, the 15th of the first month following approval of the grant by the Compensation Committee and execution of the amended employment agreement, and the exercise price of the options is \$8.03 per share, which was the closing price on the NYSE on the grant date.
 The options generally vest 25% per year over four years (subject to continued employment) and have a term of 10 years.
 In the event of an involuntary termination of employment without cause or a voluntary termination for good reason that occurs on or after, or in anticipation of, a change in control of the Company, the stock option agreement provides for the options to become fully vested and exercisable.